Moruya Airport upgrade

 - Terminal improvements are scheduled to be finished by June.

 - We are continuing consultation with the Aboriginal community and maintaining engagement during test pitting activities which started on 13 March.
-Approval for test pitting has been given for the areas highlighted in yellow on the map below.
+Approval for test pitting has been given for the areas highlighted in yellow on this map:

 For more information about the Moruya Airport upgrade, please contact Carl Ginger, Project Engineer: